susanadias/iban-app/README.md

 Asynchronous : Client server communication is non-blocking.
 Once client sent request to server it can do other operations without waiting for response.
 When response it received client can handle it anytime."

 # 3 - Start the public service

+- How to run:
+     - You can import public service project to your IDE.
+     - Run: mvn clean install:
+     - After that, you can run public service Application.java
+     - Or you can go target folder and execute public-service-0.0.1-SNAPSHOT.jar

 This public service must be configured with a IP public, so in this case is very important have autenthication

-We can use, authentication with token (spring security),but i don´t had time to development it.
+We can use, authentication with some token (spring security) and use SSL, but i don´t had time to development it.

 The goal of this public service, is consume all endpoints from the subscription service.